Albert Ballin

 Albert Ballin (15 August 1857 – 9 November 1918) was a German shipping magnate.
 He was the general director of the Hamburg-Amerikanische Packetfahrt-Actien-Gesellschaft (HAPAG) or Hamburg-America Line, which for a time was the world's largest shipping company.
 Being the inventor of the concept of the cruise ship, he is known as the father of modern cruise ship travel.
+Albert Ballin was a risk-taker who was willing to challenge his colleagues, foreign competitors, and domestic politics in order to build a successful shipping company.
+He focused on British rivals and was determined to expand HAPAG's global reach, he also worked closely with the Kaiser and supported expansion of the German navy.